hervold/py2opencl/GUIDE.markdown

 """).build()
 ```

 **py2opencl** addresses this shortcoming by converting Python to C, at least for a limited set of Python.
+Where possible, I've tried to maintain compatibility with Numpy -- that is, one should be able to run ones function either in a for loop or using `py2opencl` and expect to see the same results.

 ## An Example: Conway's Game of Life in Pure Python